 After matriculating at the University you will receive the UniCard automatically by post.
+(If you did the Off-Campus enrollment before coming to Freiburg, you can pick up your UniCard in the Service Center for Students in Sedanstrasse 6 through the window).
 The UniCard will be valid for 5 years - unless you complete your studies earlier than that (which as a Master student would be the normal case).